Community Food and Wellness Initiative

 - Facilitate expanded distribution of Seminary Hill Farm’s produce in low-income neighborhoods.

-Our supportive services consist of project consultation, networking, organizing and program referrals within partner neighborhoods.
-We assist in community-garden and urban-farm project development, as well as projects that increase access to good food from Seminary Hill Farm and other local growers.
-Finally, we help establish churches and community groups as host sites for education around gardening, food, nutrition and active living.
+The CFWI has provided support for consultation, networking, organizing and program referrals within partner neighborhoods and the local food advocacy network.
+We have assisted with community-garden and urban-farm project development, as well as projects that increase access to good food from Seminary Hill Farm and other local growers.
+We have helped provide fair-employment opportunities within the farm and food space.
+Finally, we have connected with churches and community groups to host or engage with education around gardening, food, nutrition and active living.

 Good and Healthy recipes